-PizzaCap is a company that sells pizzas and gives discounts to clients.
+PizzaCap is a company that sells pizzas and offres discounts to clients.

-But there are many kinds of discount calculation methods such as: 10% off, reduce a fixed amount, 3 pizzas at the price of 2, no discount at all.
+There are many kinds of discount calculation methods such as: 10% off, reduce 5\$ each 20\$ spent, 3 pizzas at the price of 2, 20% discount on pepperoni pizza.

 Now PizzaCap asks you to develop a sales management system, they want you to design a schema to calculate the discount when selling pizzas.
 Your design should be capable of selecting the discount calculation methods.

-Furthermore, when they need new discount calculation methods or want to modify old methods, it should be very easy and will not affect the existing system.
+Also, when PizzaCap needs new discount calculation methods or wants to modify old ones, it must be very easy to implement the changes without affecting the existing system.